oohlalog/oohlalog_winston/README.md

   winston.add(OohLaLog, options);
 ```
-The OohLaLog transport takes the following options. apiKey' and hostName' are required:
+The OohLaLog transport takes the following options. apiKey and hostName are required:

 * __apiKey:__ Your OohLaLog API key
 * __hostName:__ Your OohLaLog API key